By Scott Lorenz

 - If your name conflicts with the name of another author

-- To hide gender (a male writing in predominantly female genre)
+- To hide gender (a male writing in a predominantly female genre)

 - To avoid confusing readers if you are well known in another field

-If you want to hide from the public and from people you work with or worked with, etc., than a pen name is fine.
+If you want to hide from the public and from the people you work with or worked with, etc., then a pen name is fine.
 But, if it’s not important then why bother?
 So, my vote is to use your own name.
 Here are just a few points to ponder.

 - Use real name if you are not trying to hide from anyone.

-- Use real name to brand your name for speaking gigs or consulting assignments
+- Use the real name to brand your name for speaking gigs or consulting assignments

 - Use real name if you are planning to write a series of books